-‘Fixer Upper’ Rumors: Are Chip And Joanna Gaines Leaving Waco, TX?
+‘Fixer Upper’ Rumors: Are Chip And Joanna Gaines Leaving Waco, Texas?

 Chip and Joanna Gaines, for all of their good work on their HGTV show, are always finding themselves in the midst of some problems.
-So much so, in fact, that the latest Fixer Upper rumors suggest that the couple will be leaving their beloved hometown of Waco, TX!
+So much so, in fact, that the latest Fixer Upper rumors suggest that the couple will be leaving their beloved hometown of Waco, Texas!

 #FixerUpper‘s Chip & Joanna Gaines reveal the keys to their healthy — and happy — marriage https://t.co/8ddzNcmiCp pic.twitter.com/8FNo6HCc4P